TEAMMATES/teammates-ops/platform-guide.md

    * If you want to test this in your dev server, you also need to add `http://localhost:8080/oauth2callback?ngsw-bypass=true`.
    * Note that the redirect URIs are exact and only work for the URIs specified, without wildcards, version number specifier, etc. If you want to allow redirect for specific version (e.g. `https://8-0-0-dot-teammates-john.appspot.com`), you need to add the entry `https://8-0-0-dot-teammates-john.appspot.com/oauth2callback?ngsw-bypass=true` to the list of URIs.
 1. Click `Create`.
 You will be shown the client ID and client secret; save both information for later.
+1. In `build.properties`, set the value of `app.oauth2.client.id` and `app.oauth2.client.secret` with the values from the previous step, and ensure that the value of `app.auth.type` is `googleoauth2`.

 ### Setting up Firebase Authentication